Renters Insurance: How Pennies a Day Can Save You Thousands

 What’s the difference between replacement value (RV) and actual cash value (ACV) policies?

 Speaking of factors that can affect your policies premium, you may be asked to choose between reimbursement options: replacement value (RV) or actual cash value (ACV).
 Essentially what this means is, would you rather be reimbursed for what it would cost you to buy brand new versions of your damaged items or receive the amount it would cost to purchase items in comparable condition to what they were before the qualifying incident?
-With an RV policy, you’ll be reimbursed for what the item goes for new while an ACV policy will factor in depreciation, wear and tear, ect. and reimburse you for just that amount.
+With an RV policy, you’ll be reimbursed for what the item goes for new while an ACV policy will factor in depreciation, wear and tear, etc. and reimburse you for just that amount.
+In either case, any deductible will also affect your payout.

 Just as increasing your deductible can lower your premium, so can choosing an ACV policy plan over an RV one.
 Of course, if you don’t mind spending a little more in order to have your items truly covered, a replacement value renters insurance policy is probably the way to go.